xportas/xportas-website/README.md

 ## 🌈🥚 Easter Eggs

 Did you really think there wouldn't be?
-Obviously, I'm a developer bro.
+Men, I'm a developer...

 But of course I'm not going to make it easy for you to find them.
 The only clue I can give you is... it is also possible that you need to change some lines of code to find others and go back (even more) to the past.